Bensge/NativeDisplayBrightness/Readme.md

 Your monitor needs to support DDC/CI for this app to work.
 If you don't see the brightness system UI displayed on your monitor when pressing the F1 / F2 keys, this means that your monitor is not supported.

-If your monitor supports reading the current brightness value from  DDC/CI, the app increments / decrements the brigness staring from the monitor current brightness value.
+If your monitor supports reading the current brightness value from  DDC/CI, the app increments / decrements the brigness starting from the monitor current brightness value.
 This allows you to set the brighness using the monitor's OSD and to adjust it later with the app

 ## Multiple monitors support